marinedrp/Meow-Knight/README.md

 - Change the movement of the bats.
 - Add particles after enemy deletion.
 - Create transitions.
-- Readd the following sound effects: footsteps, sfx and enemies'sounds.
+- Readd the following sound effects: footsteps, sfx and enemies' sounds.
 - Improve the dialogue system.